What is CSHIP?

 Mentoring: organizations are expected to help support the intern as she/he works on developing select career readiness competencies and learning about core rural healthcare topic areas.

-Administrative: the site/project supervisor must sign off on the intern’s timesheets and participate in an intern and a program evaluation
+Administrative: the site/project supervisor must complete an intern and a program evaluation.